How you can help

 Spend With Them

-Athlete, motivational speaker and burns victim Turia Pitt has taken to social media to inform her followers about the importance of helping local businesses that have been affected by the bushfire crisis.
+Athlete, motivational speaker and burns victim Turia Pitt and Grace McBride have taken to social media to inform their followers about the importance of helping local businesses that have been affected by fire.

-She has created @spendwiththem, a place to feature businesses in fire-affected towns.
-If you’re shopping for a gift, or yourself, now or in the future, check out @spendwiththem and buy something from one of the businesses featured.
+They created @spendwiththem, a place to feature businesses in fire-affected towns.
+If you’re shopping for a gift, or yourself, check out @spendwiththem and buy something from one of the businesses featured.

 Buy From The Bush

-You can also support drought affected (many of which are also fire affected) business through initiatives such as #BuyFromTheBush, here.
+You can also support drought affected (many of which are also fire affected) business through initiatives such as #BuyFromTheBush.